rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-20.png %})

 The following method calls the XenAPI driver to run the specified command.
-This method is used twice during the *live\_migration* process, once to run this assert, and again later to actually start the live migration process.
-The method generates maps for various resources to their owners.
+This method is used twice during the *live\_migration* process: once to run this assert, and again later to actually start the live migration process.
+The method generates maps from various resources to their owners.
 These maps are *Source Vif -> Destination Network* and *Source VDI -> Destination SR*.
 These maps could be used more intensively by the call (including such things as GPU and CPU maps), but we only use these two for our purposes.
 We send that data to the *call\_xenapi* method, which calls the *assert\_can\_migrate* method with which I called this method, and, if any of these maps fail, the process fires an exception.
 Essentially, it is looking at these maps to ensure that everything exists properly and is ready to accept the migration.
 Some extraneous content is trimmed here for simplicity.
 Note that nothing is returned here.
 We are inside of the *check\_can\_live\_migrate\_source* `try` block and just except or continue.

 *nova.virt.xenapi.vmops.\_call\_live\_migrate\_command* ->
 {% highlight python %}